deis/docs-v2/src/reference-guide/terms.md

 ## Service

 A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them.
 In Workflow, a Service is used to load-balance an application's [Containers](#containers) internally through a virtual IP address.

+## Service Broker

+A service broker is an endpoint that manages a set of plans (tiers) for a given service, such as MySQL, Postgres or Logstash.